Oferta Formativa Formal [Licenciaturas, Mestrados e Doutoramentos]

 Continuous assessment is privileged: 2 or 3 digital written documents (e-folios) during the semester (40%) and a presence-based final exam (p-folio) in the end of the semester (60%).
 In due time, students can alternatively choose to perform one final presence-based exam (100%).

-Students are required to have access to a computer with Internet connection and an e-mail address.
+Students are required to have access to a computer with Internet connection and an e-mail address as well as to have computer literacy from the users' perspective.